-No external consultants or market studies were directly relied on to assist with the sales terms and commodity price projections used in the Marigold21TR.
-The relevant QP agrees with the assumptions and projections presented in this section of the Marigold21TR.
+No external consultants or market studies were directly relied on to assist with the sales terms and commodity price projections used in the Marigold21TRS.
+The QP for this Section 16 agrees with the assumptions and projections presented.

-19.2 Contracts
+16.2 Contracts